TheCoolTV: As a digital broadcast television network

 Launched in March 2009, the network's program schedule consisted of an all-music video lineup; it also broadcast the minimum three hours of children's programming for their affiliates intended to meet E/I requirements set by the Federal Communications Commission.

 In addition to the network, Cool Music Network also distributed recorded music and performances through digital cable and satellite channels, and post-concert CDs at music venues.

 TheCoolTV's output consisted of subchannels of digital broadcast television stations, the first of which was now-former affiliate WTMJ-TV, which added TheCoolTV to subchannel 4.3 on July 8, 2009.
 A large portion of its stations were owned and/or operated by Journal Communications, Sinclair Broadcast Group, and LIN TV.
 The affiliate roster grew with help from an affiliation deal with three stations operated by McGraw-Hill.
-On April 5, 2011, The CoolTV signed an affiliate agreement with Newport Television for carriage on 10 of its 22 stations.
+On April 6, 2011, The CoolTV signed an affiliate agreement with Newport Television for carriage on 10 of its 22 markets.